 This robot is built from several pieces of wood shaped into a kind of box.
 Everything was held together using sheetrock screws and the accessories such as wheels were attached using wood screws.
 The total cost of the wooden chassis including hardware and tail wheel was $10.00.
 The wood was pine, the tail wheel was a generic caster wheel and the hardware was a handful of screws all purchased from a local hardware store.

 Two Parallax HB-25 motor controllers (#29144) are being used to control the motors in this robot.
 Power and signal wires are routed through holes in the top to a BASIC Stamp 2 on a Board of Education (#28850).
-A sealed lead-acid battery was salvaged from a radio controlled tank project and used for power and for testing a radio was salvaged from a crashed R/C plane to allow for selective radio control of the robot.
+A 7Ah sealed lead-acid battery was salvaged from a radio controlled tank project and used for power and for testing, a radio was salvaged from a crashed R/C plane to allow for selective radio control of the robot.
 You can see a video of this robot in action here.
+More photos can be found here.

 Moving Up To Aluminum

-When I finished the wooden robot chassis I posted it to a thread in the Parallax Support / Discussion Forums where members were talking about creating a robot chassis for the wheel kit, which at that time had not been released yet.
-The thread is 17 pages long at the time of this article and led to the robots discussed in this article.
+When I finished the wooden robot chassis, I posted it to a thread in the Parallax Support / Discussion Forums where members were talking about creating a robot chassis for the wheel kit, which at that time had not been released yet.
+The thread is 15 pages long at the time of this article and led to the robots discussed in this article.

 Some of the feedback was related to creating a metal chassis and I had already considered what I thought to be the ideal platform in my mind, though I had not yet built it.
 Parallax Forums member MarkS rendered my description into the image you see here.
 While this was what I wanted to build, I too was constrained by both a budget as well as the need to create something easy to build.